pleasureman/testimprovement/article/resource_management_english.md

     $ docker run -it --memory-reservation 1G ubuntu:14.04 bash

 #### 3.1.4 --kernel-memory=""
-This option ti to limit kernel memory.
+This option is to limit kernel memory.
 It is relevant to cgroup/memory/memory.kmem.limit_in_bytes.

     $ docker run -ti --kernel-memory 50M ubuntu:14.04 bash -c "cat /sys/fs/cgroup/memory/memory.kmem.limit_in_bytes"
     52428800